-42 Remarkably, the adjective, from which this adverb drives may denote "established or permitted by divine or natural law" (Montanari, Brill Dictionary, 1495), which suggests a possible contextual meaning of ὁσίως as "according to the divine/natural law" (see further section on Philo).
+42 Remarkably, the adjective, from which this adverb drives may denote "established or permitted by divine or natural law" (Montanari, Brill Dictionary, 1495), which suggests a possible contextual meaning of $\delta\sigma$ (see further section on Philo).

-As can be grasped from the text, Aristeas promotes literal translation.
-The Septuagint according to him (§310), "has been made well, piously and accurately in every respect."
-Thus, it should render the Hebrew text precisely and remain undistorted for further generations.
+accurately in every respect."43 Thus, it should render the Hebrew text precisely and remain undistorted for further generations.
 In short, Aristeas's translation process is performed by highly skilled elderly sages, who equally know Hebrew and Greek on a quiet, secluded island, literally, and in a typical Alexandrian comparative manner.
 In addition, although Aristeas recognises textual comparison, he still treats the overall translation process as a revelatory event rather than arduous work.

 The Septuagint was not the first translation of an Eastern text into Greek, as there are several legal bilingual texts.44 However, what was revolutionary was the translation of the entire text without abridging it, as was common in the ancient world.45 Certainly innovative was the stress on preciseness, as ancient authors often treat their source texts relatively freely.
 Sebastian Brock contrasts verbatim biblical and Christian translations with freer Roman ones.46 Such distinguishing was established already by Livius Andronicus, who freely rendered Homer's Odyssey into Latin, changing both the story and versification.
-Unlike the Septuagint translators, Roman ones often put their characters into a Roman setting creating an entirely new narrative based on an existing storyline.47 As a guaranty of the preciseness, the Jews in Aristeas seal the translation with a curse to keep it intact from any alterations and distortions.48
+Unlike the Septuagint translators, Roman ones often put their characters into a Roman setting creating an entirely new narrative based on an existing storyline.47 As a guaranty of the preciseness, the